Hindu temple: Social functions of Hindu temples

 Hindu temples served as nuclei of important social, economic, artistic and intellectual functions in ancient and medieval India.
 Burton Stein states that South Indian temples managed regional development function, such as irrigation projects, land reclamation, post-disaster relief and recovery.
 These activities were paid for by the donations (melvarum) they collected from devotees.
 According to James Heitzman, these donations came from a wide spectrum of the Indian society, ranging from kings, queens, officials in the kingdom to merchants, priests and shepherds.
 Temples also managed lands endowed to it by its devotees upon their death.
 They would provide employment to the poorest.
 Some temples had large treasury, with gold and silver coins, and these temples served as banks.

 Hindu temples over time became wealthy from grants and donations from royal patrons as well as private individuals.
 Major temples became employers and patrons of economic activity.
-They sponsored land reclamation and infrastructure improvements, states Michell, including building facilities such as water tanks, irrigation canals and new roads.
+In Dharmanomics, economist Balasubramanian notes that many major temples were strategically located closer to coastlines including Somnath temple in Gujarat and Padmanabhaswamy temple in Thiruvananthapuram.
+They served as crucial financial hubs for maritime trade and sponsored land reclamation and infrastructure improvements, states Michell.
+These built facilities such as water tanks, irrigation canals and new roads.
 A very detailed early record from 1101 lists over 600 employees (excluding the priests) of the Brihadisvara Temple, Thanjavur, still one of the largest temples in Tamil Nadu.
 Most worked part-time and received the use of temple farmland as reward.
 For those thus employed by the temple, according to Michell, "some gratuitous services were usually considered obligatory, such as dragging the temple chariots on festival occasions and helping when a large building project was undertaken".
 Temples also acted as refuge during times of political unrest and danger.

+Historically, the Scheduled Castes or Dalits were prohibited from the entry into temples.

 In contemporary times, the process of building a Hindu temple by emigrants and diasporas from South Asia has also served as a process of building a community, a social venue to network, reduce prejudice and seek civil rights together.

 Library of manuscripts

 John Guy and Jorrit Britschgi state Hindu temples served as centers where ancient manuscripts were routinely used for learning and where the texts were copied when they wore out.
-In South India, temples and associated mutts served custodial functions, and a large number of manuscripts on Hindu philosophy, poetry, grammar and other subjects were written, multiplied and preserved inside the temples.
+In South India, temples and associated mathas served custodial functions, and a large number of manuscripts on Hindu philosophy, poetry, grammar and other subjects were written, multiplied and preserved inside the temples.
 Archaeological and epigraphical evidence indicates existence of libraries called Sarasvati-bhandara, dated possibly to early 12th-century and employing librarians, attached to Hindu temples.

 Palm-leaf manuscripts called lontar in dedicated stone libraries have been discovered by archaeologists at Hindu temples in Bali Indonesia and in 10th century Cambodian temples such as Angkor Wat and Banteay Srei.